 Instructional Foundations program leads to the Master of Science in Education degree in Curriculum and Instruction with an option in Instructional Foundations.
 The option in Instructional Foundations has five concentrations.
-The concentrations are Elementary Education, Secondary Education, Adult Education, Teacher Leadership, Foundations of Education, and Urban Education.
-Depending upon the concentration chosen, the curriculum provides the background and skills necessary for employment as a teacher; administrator; curriculum specialist and educational consultant in elementary or secondary education, adult education, teacher leader and/or foundations of education.
-Completing the option in Instructional Foundations does not qualify students for certification by entitlement or a recommendation for certification.
+The concentrations are Elementary Education, Secondary Education, Adult Education, Teacher Leadership, and Urban Education.
+Depending upon the concentration chosen, the curriculum provides candidates with the background and skills necessary for employment as a teacher; administrator; curriculum specialist and educational consultant in adult education, elementary or secondary education, adult education, teacher leader and/or foundations of education.
+Completion of coursework related to these program options does not qualify students for licensure by entitlement or a recommendation for licensure.